 The protocol instance shall check the Status code of the Authentication frame.
 If the Status code is 76, a new Commit Message shall be constructed with the Anti-Clogging Token from the received Authentication frame, and the commit-scalar and COMMIT-ELEMENT(Ed) previously sent.
 The new Commit Message shall be transmitted to the peer, Sync shall be zeroed, and the t0 (retransmission) timer shall be set.

 If the Status code is 77, the protocol instance shall check the finite cyclic group field being rejected.
+If the rejected group does not match the last offered group the protocol instance shall silently discard the message and set the t0 (retransmission) timer.
 If the rejected group matches the last offered group, the protocol instance shall choose a different group; it then generates and transmits a new Commit Message to the peer, zeros Sync, sets the t0 (retransmission) timer, and remains in Committed state.
 If there are no other groups to choose, the protocol instance shall send a Del event to the parent process and transitions back to Nothing.

 If the Status is some other non-zero value, the frame shall be silently discarded and the t0 (retransmission) timer shall be set.